A Nursing Home Must Prevent Medication Mistakes

-We all make mistakes; however, when it comes to the care and support you receive in a nursing home, a mistake can end up costing a life.
 One of the common errors that occur in nursing home environments is medication errors.
-Sure, there are many excuses why your medication may have been mixed up, missed, or administered incorrectly – the staff member was exhausted; the label wasn’t clear; the staff member is new to the team; the order was read wrong; there was a problem with communication – however, none of these explanations can excuse the legal implications of the situation.
+We all make mistakes, however, when it comes to the care and support you receive in a nursing home, a mistake can end up costing a life.
+There are usually many excuses why your medication may have been mixed up, missed, or administered incorrectly – the staff member was exhausted; the label wasn’t clear; the staff member is new to the team; the order was read wrong; there was a problem with communication – however, none of these explanations can excuse the legal implications of the situation.

-Medication errors in nursing homes are a serious situation that can end up causing severe illnesses and, in some cases, even death.
-Furthermore, medication errors are a serious sign of nursing home neglect or abuse and this behavior should never, under any circumstance, be tolerated.
+Medication administration mistakes in nursing homes are a serious situation that can end up causing severe illnesses and, in some cases, even death.
+Furthermore, they are a serious sign of nursing home neglect or abuse.
+This behavior should never, under any circumstance, be tolerated.
 It is important to report any medication errors then to hold them accountable get advice from a Minnesota nursing home elder abuse and neglect lawyer right away.

 Types of Medication Errors

 Medication error often occur due to the following instances: